rabbitmq/rabbitmq-website/site/oauth2-examples.md

 ## <a id="getting-started-with-uaa-and-rabbitmq" class="anchor" href="#getting-started-with-uaa-and-rabbitmq">Getting start with UAA and RabbitMQ</a>

-Before proceed other more sophisiticated examples, let's start RabbitMQ fully configured with OAuth 2 plugin and UAA as an OAuth 2 Authorization Server.
+Before proceed other more sophisiticated examples, let's start RabbitMQ fully configured with OAuth 2.0 plugin and UAA as an OAuth 2.0 Authorization Server.

 In the next section, we
 will see how to set up UAA and RabbitMQ.
-If you are new to OAuth2, it is a good starting point.
-If you already know OAuth2 and you want to learn how to configure RabbitMQ to talk to one of Oauth2 server tested on this tutorial, you can jump straight to them.
+If you are new to OAuth 2.0, it is a good starting point.
+If you already know OAuth 2.0 and you want to learn how to configure RabbitMQ to talk to one of Oauth 2.0 server tested on this tutorial, you can jump straight to them.
 They are [KeyCloak](use-cases/keycloak.md), [https://auth0.com/](use-cases/oauth0.md) and [Azure Active Directory](use-cases/azure.md) in addition to UAA which we will use it in the next sections.

 #### <a id="uaa-asymmetrical-signing-keys" class="anchor" href="#uaa-asymmetrical-signing-keys">Use Asymmetrical Digital Singing Keys</a>

-There are two ways to set up OAuth 2 in RabbitMQ.
+There are two ways to set up OAuth 2.0 in RabbitMQ.
 One uses symmetrical signing keys.
 And the other uses asymmetrical signing keys.
 The Authorization server is who digitally signs the Access tokens and RabbitMQ has to be configured to validate any of the two types of digital signatures.

 Given that asymmetrical keys is the most widely used option, we are going to focus on how to configure RabbitMQ with them.

-Run the following 3 commands to get the environment ready to see Oauth2 plugin in action:
+Run the following 3 commands to get the environment ready to see Oauth 2.0 plugin in action:

   1. `make start-uaa` to get UAA server running
   2. `make setup-uaa-users-and-clients` to install uaac client; connect to UAA server and set ups users, group, clients and permissions